claudioandre-br/packages/john-the-ripper/readme.md

 ```

 The highlights:
-- fallback for CPU[1] and OMP;
+- fallback for CPU[*] and OMP;
 - regex and prince modes available;
-- available for X86_64, armhf, arm64 and ppc64.
+- available for X86_64, armhf, arm64, and ppc64;
 - you can also run it using the alias **john**, e.g. `john -list=build-info`.

-[1] John the Ripper runs using the best SIMD instructions available on the host it's running on.
+[*] John the Ripper runs using the best SIMD instructions available on the host it's running on.

 ### Running a non-OpenMP build
 In some situations a non-OpenMP build may be faster.
 You can ask to fallback to a non-OpenMP build specifying `OMP_NUM_THREADS=1 john <options>` in the command line.
 You avail the best SIMD instructions at one's disposal without any OpenMP stuff.
 E.g.: